On Functional Decision Theory

 For a start, I'd say the theory gives insane recommendations in cases like Blackmail, Prisoner's Dilemma with a Twin, and Newcomb's Problem with Transparent Boxes.
 Suppose you have committed an indiscretion that would ruin you if it should become public.
 You can escape the ruin by paying $1 once to a blackmailer.
 Of course you should pay!
 FDT says you should not pay because, if you were the kind of person who doesn't pay, you likely wouldn't have been blackmailed.
 How is that even relevant?
 You are being blackmailed.
 Not being blackmailed isn't on the table.
 It's not something you can choose.

-[Clarifications: (a) I assume that the blackmailer is not infallible at predicting how you will react.
+[Clarifications: (a) I assume that the blackmailer is not infallible, but extremely reliable, at predicting how you will react.
 Even if you follow FDT you might therefore find yourself in this situation. (b) You are rationally certain that you will never find yourself again in a similar situation, so that your act is useless as a signal to potential future blackmailers.]

 Admittedly, that's not much of an objection.
 I say you'd be insane not to pay the $1, Yudkowsky and Soares say you'd be irrational to pay.
 Neither of us can prove that their judgement is right from neutral premises.